-The stock market is a strategic ally for the growth of the Dominican Republic’s tourism sector and within the diversification of the offer by incorporating promising niches like medical travel.
+The stock market is a strategic ally for the growth and development of the Dominican Republic’s tourism sector, and within, the diversification of the offer by incorporating promising niches like medical travel.

 According to Joel Santos, president of the Association of Hotels and Tourism of the Dominican Republic (Asonahores), given the growth and diversification showed in recent years, the tourism sector requires a greater demand of medium and long-term resources, and it is time to incorporate funds from the stock market in this scheme.